Top Five Nutrients For Glowing Skin, According To A Dietitian

 - Whole grains such as oats, brown rice, and quinoa

 Selenium, a mineral with powerful antioxidant properties, works in conjunction with vitamin C and E in reducing oxidative and sun damage to the skin.
-Selenium has been shown to reduce inflammation, DNA damage, skin aging, and related diseases.
+Selenium has been shown to support a healthy inflammation response, and reduce DNA damage, skin aging, and related diseases.
 Nuts, seafood, and shellfish are some of the richest sources of selenium:

 - Brazil nuts (a single Brazil nut contains more than 100% of the RDA for selenium)

 - Lean poultry such as chicken and turkey